‘Are you sure that you want to use your ex-boss as a referee?’

 It’s a matter of politeness.
 You may end up sending out LOTS of copies of your résumé as you apply for different roles and register with different recruiters/job boards.

 That means your referees could be contacted at any time without you being able to alert them.
 Imagine they are out shopping and receive such a call, out of the blue.
 The first time, it’s a minor nuisance but each subsequent occasion is likely to annoy them more and more.
-It’s not a good idea to annoy your referees.
+It’s not a good idea to alienate your referees.

 Tip 5: Manage exceptions